famchankou/filtered-grid/server/README.md

   - Nodemon

 ### Installation
-Install the dependencies and start the server:
+Install the dependencies and start the server (Node 12.x was used):
 Create the DB 'workouts' before starting the server.
 Add .env file with specified params: